keimochizuki/hsv/README.md

 ```

 on the console.
+You may need to select a mirror server to use
+during this process.
 Since devtools depend on plenty of other packages,
 installation of all those dependencies is performed
 together automatically.